No, “Pit Bull” Dogs Don’t Lock Their Jaws and Other Mythbusters

 The media and other outlets often say that “pit bull” dogs have a massive biting power measuring in the thousands of pounds of pressure per square inch (PSI).

-There are a few issues with this – least of all that the media is inconsistent with the biting pressure, with the PSI varying from article to article, and we address this in our BSL ebook – but the main issue is that it’s just not true.
+There are a few issues with this – least of all that the bite pressure varies from article to article, but the main issue is that it’s just not true.

 This is another doozy of a myth.
 Like we already established in regards to their bite strength and jaws, “pit bull” dogs are just like any other dog.
 The same applies to their personalities.